-We are the school nurses at Bennett Memorial Diocesan School and our names are Becki and Rachel.
-We work together with other members of the Welfare Team to ensure the health and wellbeing of all the students here at school.
-Nurse Becki is our full time school nurse.
-Nurse Rachel works part time- one of us will always be available Monday to Friday, 08.30 until 4pm.
+My name is Nurse Becki and I am the school nurse at Bennett Memorial Diocesan School.
+I work together with other members of the Welfare Team to ensure that the health and wellbeing needs of all the students here at school are met.

 In all cases, if an injury or illness appears to be serious or debilitating, a parent/guardian will be contacted immediately in order that their child can be taken home or to hospital.
 Please inform the school of any change of contact details.

-The parents/guardians of all students with a medical condition, whether it be a long term illness or a short term one that impacts on their daily life will be asked to complete a Care Plan.
-For example, students with asthma, epilepsy, diabetes, anaphylaxis or any illness that can affect their daily living.
+The parents/guardians of all students with a medical condition, whether it be a long-term illness or a short term one that impacts on their daily life will be asked to complete a care plan, you will find this on the school website.
+For example, students with asthma, allergies, hayfever, epilepsy, diabetes, anaphylaxis or any illness that can affect their daily living.

 The care plan is reviewed annually but it is important that you inform us of any changes to your child’s health so that this can be implemented earlier.
 It is important to keep the school informed should your child develop a medical illness, require surgery or the treatment/medication is changed for an existing illness.